 Can taking ustekinumab during my pregnancy cause birth defects?

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 While animal studies have suggested no increase in birth defects, there are no well-controlled human studies looking at exposure to ustekinumab during pregnancy.
 There are eight case reports with at least first trimester exposure to ustekinumab.
 One woman had a miscarriage and the others went on to deliver healthy full-term infants.
 The woman with the miscarriage had other general risk factors for a miscarriage.
-The maker of ustekinumab also reported on 34 exposed pregnancies.
+The maker of ustekinumab also reported on 34 women exposed during pregnancy.
 The chance for birth defects or pregnancy loss was found to be the same as in women who had not taken ustekinumab in pregnancy.

 Can I take ustekinumab in the third trimester?